Angel has had a passion for film scores since her mom accidentally bought her the LOTR: The Two Towers film score CD instead of the DVD.

 Both Spielberg and Williams are unquestionably talented without the other's artistry, but would they have achieved the same level of success if they'd never met?
 Their relationship has become seamless—Williams is the glove that fits perfectly on Spielberg's outstretched hand.

 As far as their artistic technique goes, Williams says he prefers to wait until the film is well into production and nearly finished before beginning to compose the music.
 He offers themes to Spielberg, then reads his body language and adapts his music in response to the director's reactions.
-Meanwhile, Spielberg keeps Williams in mind while shooting his films, such as giving him lots of open shots for which he composes beautiful, operatic music.
+Meanwhile, Spielberg keeps Williams in mind while shooting his films, such as giving him lots of open shots for which he composes his trademark beautiful, operatic music.

 The only complaint reviewers of Williams' scores seem to have is that his work sounds to start a bit "familiar," which is to be expected of the world's most iconic, well-known, and prolific film score composer (who is in his late 80s at the time of this writing).
 While Williams probably won't live for the rest of Spielberg's career, there is no doubt that his legacy, and that of their fruitful creative partnership, will live on forever.